coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 This code is now ready to run but unfortunately it quite useless.

-### Configuring Access Point
+### Configuring Endpoints

 Reliable Services can expose endpoints.
 This exposure is represented in form of service listeners configured when replica is build.
-The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure: ASP.NET Core based listeners (**AspNetCoreListener**) and Service Fabric Remoting Listeners (**RemotingListener**).
+The **CoherentSolutions.Extensions.Hosting.ServiceFabric** provides a simple way to configure both: ASP.NET Core based listeners (**AspNetCoreListener**) and Remoting Listeners (**RemotingListener**).

  _You can find more details on [defining listeners](https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/wiki/Defining-Listeners#AspNetCoreListener) wiki page._